shiroamurha/webButton/README.md

 # webButton
-flask app with weird shit. done with the purpose of communicating between cellphone and pc (cellphone -> server -> pc)
+flask app with weird shit. done with the purpose of communication between cellphone and pc (cellphone -> server -> pc)
 <br><br>

 <h3>the papo eh o seguinte: </h3>